betterscientificsoftware/bssw.io/Site/IntroToCse.md

 - Many CSE software products are used by the developers and a small group of colleagues.
 - Because of the nature of scientific research, CSE software requirements often change as understanding evolves and next steps of research are determined.

+CSE software challenges are discussed in the following community reports:
+_**Software Productivity for Extreme-Scale Science**_, H. Johansen, L.C.
+McInnes, et al., 2014, https://science.osti.gov/-/media/ascr/pdf/research/cs/Exascale-Workshop/SoftwareProductivityWorkshopReport2014.pdf

-CSE software challenges are discussed in a community report:  _**Computational Science and Engineering Software Sustainability and Productivity Challenges (CSESSP) Workshop Report**_, M. Heroux, G. Allen, et al., 2016, Networking and Information Technology Research and Development (NITRD) Program, https://www.nitrd.gov/PUBS/CSESSPWorkshopReport.pdf.
+_**Computational Science and Engineering Software Sustainability and Productivity Challenges (CSESSP) Workshop Report**_, M. Heroux, G. Allen, et al., 2016, Networking and Information Technology Research and Development (NITRD) Program, https://www.nitrd.gov/PUBS/CSESSPWorkshopReport.pdf.

 <!---
 BSSw Site: Get Oriented: About CSE